xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/change-namespace-for-xld-10.3-with-downtime.md

 # be careful if you would like really to delete all PVC-s and related PV-s, backup before delete
 # get pvcs related to XLR on default namespace and delete them (list of the pvcs depends on what is enabled in the deployment)
 ❯ kubectl get pvc -n default
-❯ kubectl delete -n default pvc data-dai-xlr-rabbitmq-0 ...
+❯ kubectl delete -n default pvc data-dai-xld-rabbitmq-0 ...
 ```

-You can also clean up any configmaps or secrets that are in the `default` namespace and related to the XLR.
+You can also clean up any configmaps or secrets that are in the `default` namespace and related to the XLD.

-You also delete all PVs that were connected to the XLR installation in the default namespace, and are not migrated and used by the custom namespace.
+You also delete all PVs that were connected to the XLD installation in the default namespace, and are not migrated and used by the custom namespace.